 Experience the exclusive thrill of hunting big game on the inherently wild African continent.

-At the current booking rate, 2018 promises to be a great year for trophy hunting in South Africa .
+At the current booking rate, 2022 promises to be a great year for trophy hunting in South Africa after the Covid Pandemic.
 This article strives to create a better understanding of conditions in the most important hunting areas in South Africa during the upcoming season.
 The rainfall in various regions naturally impacts the habitat as a whole and should be considered when planning to book a hunting safari in South Africa.
 All of the primary hunting areas lie in a summer rainfall region, with rains typically occurring from late September to the end of April.

-The last few years have seen drought conditions prevail over large parts of the country.
-In the 2016 / early 2017 rainy season, this was mainly the result of the dreaded El Nino effect, where temperature fluctuations in the Pacific Ocean have a negative impact on the rainfall in our part of the world.
+The last years pre-ceding 2021 have seen drought conditions prevail over large parts of the country.
 The drought had a very noticeable impact on animal migration patterns, as well as mammal concentrations in various regions across the sub-continent.
 In some cases, some specie numbers were severely diminished by the drought.
 Hippopotamus, warthog and kudu numbers deserve specific mention in this regard.

 Hippopotamuses are very sensitive to suitable grazing being available within reach of a permanent water source, where they can wallow during the day.
 The hippo population in the rivers that drain the eastern escarpment and flow through South Africa’s Lowveld region and the Kruger National Park have seen a substantial number of drought-related deaths.